 Classic Fish Dishes

 As might be expected from a book of favorites from an older chef, some of the old classics are here and the book includes Mary’s take on sole Florentine, cod Provencale and haddock kedgeree as well as other ideas such as stuffed plaice, Mediterranean fish casserole and quenelles with spinach and sorrel sauce.
-Mary also gives the reader an easy to follow guide to make an impressive buffet center piece that anyone can follow being fresh Scotch salmon.
+Mary also gives the reader an easy-to-follow guide to make an impressive buffet centerpiece that anyone can follow: fresh Scotch salmon.

 Poultry and Game

-I have to admit I have not used any of the pasta, rice or quiche recipes and I think that is because I use Italian pasta recipes, a good base rice recipe from Gordon Ramsay and have my own “stock” quiche recipe that I adapt as I need to.
+I have to admit I have not used any of the pasta, rice or quiche recipes.
+I think that is because I use Italian pasta recipes, a good base rice recipe from Gordon Ramsay and I have my own “stock” quiche recipe that I adapt as I need to.

 Vegetables and Salad

-The vegetable and salad area however, has seen some use, there is a recipe here called garden vegetables au gratin and basically you can use any vegetables along with onion and garlic with tomatoes and top with the cheese sauce in the recipe to make vegetables much more interesting.
+The vegetable and salad section, however, has seen some use.
+There is a recipe here called garden vegetables au gratin where you can basically use any vegetables along with onion and garlic with tomatoes.
+The cheese sauce on top makes the vegetables much more interesting.

-An interesting salad is celeriac salad the real quick to make mayonnaise also in the book with mustard and lemon.
+An interesting salad is celeriac salad, and there is also a quick and easy mayonnaise with mustard and lemon.
 There is also a page dedicated to basic salad dressings.

 The mayonnaise is quick and easy to make and it will keep for up to a month.

-At the start of the old fashioned hot puddings section Mary wisely tells us that something else can be cooked for later in the week, whilst the oven is on.
-There are some great puddings here including her “my mother’s bread and butter pudding” apple and almond dessert cake and almond bakewell tart, all tried and tested and very good.
+At the start of the old-fashioned hot puddings section, Mary wisely tells us that something else can be cooked for later in the week, whilst the oven is on.
+There are some great puddings here including her “my mother’s bread and butter pudding,” apple and almond dessert cake and almond bakewell tart, all tried, tested and very good.

-The cold desserts section begins with the advice that they should be made ahead and chilled really well, if you are having a dinner party; the great thing about these types of dessert is that they can be made well ahead of time, either in the morning or even the day before freeing up the time to concentrate on the other courses and getting ready.
+The cold desserts section begins with the advice that they should be made ahead and chilled really well for dinner parties.
+The great thing about these types of desserts is that they can be made well ahead of time, either in the morning or even the day before, freeing up the time to concentrate on the other courses and getting ready.

 Here she offers some of her versions of classics such as raspberry cream Pavlova, chocolate roulade, home-made ice creams, lemon cream, syllabubs and mousses, cream brulee, cheesecake and so on.

-The family cakes is my go to section in this book and I constantly use these recipes or my own variations of them when I am baking.
+The family cakes section is my go-to part in this book, and I constantly use these recipes or my own variations of them when I am baking.
 This area includes some great tray-bakes that are surprisingly easy to achieve, perfect for those school bake sales and a favorite of ours is the coffee fudge bars.
 Others here include all in one Victoria sponge, cherry cake, two choices of chocolate cake and carrot cake.

 The small teabreads, biscuits and scones nevertheless has some nice choices that are easy to produce.